stephenhillier/geotech-utils/README.md

 ![stack collection example](./Screenshot.png)

+This simple data structure can be used with a modern web framework (like Vue.JS) to generate input fields/models and store data for a lab testing or sample database application.

 **Work in progress!** Roadmap:
 * `SieveTest.prototype.passing()` - calculates percent passing for each sieve in the stack and returns the results as an array